WPTechInnovation/wpw-doc-dev/docs/hackathons.md

 ## Payments & IoT Hackathons

-### 3-6 November 2017 - Bucharest, Romania hackathon
+### 3-6 November 2017 - Bucharest, Romania hackathon, featuring Worldpay Within

 In November 2017, we hosted our first ever hackathon in Bucharest, Romania.
 Using the Internet of Things as the basis of the challenge, developers were given the task of using Worldpay's very own Worldpay Within SDK to build software that could make payments between two smart devices.